 As mentioned before, high bounce rates are not bad for every website.
 It depends on what goals the site has set, as well as what they are targeting.
 Users may be satisfied with the information they found on the landing page, so while they contribute to a high bounce rate, the site has fulfilled its goal of user satisfaction.
+A good bounce rate depends on the website itself.
 A high bounce rate of, let’s say for example 75%, would not be good for an e-commerce website, because it means potential customers are not shopping.

 News Website Bounce Rate

 On the other hand, a news website would not panic at a bounce rate of 75%.
 Per the bounce rate definition we discussed earlier, users would click off after viewing a single page, and for news sites, users may just want to read breaking news before they get back to what they were doing before.
 Some websites raise money from ads, and even if someone clicks just on one page, they are still exposed to the advertisement, which is the website’s primary source of revenue anyways.

 If you have a very low bounce rate of under 20%, do not rejoice.
 Your site may be set up incorrectly for Analytics.
 You may have duplicate code, or an incorrect setup.
 Usually, the best performing sites are around 25-45% (without an error.)

 How to Lower Your Bounce Rate

 Meanwhile, if your business really needs to reduce a high bounce rate, then hiring an SEO specialist may be the way to go.
 An SEO specialist’s main job is to understand how these factors affect your site’s traffic, and they can help you increase conversions.
 They understand the bounce rate definition rather well, and also know what is bounce rate in analytics.Perhaps your user experience is poor on your website, or your product pages do not do a good job of selling your product.
 A professional SEO company can increase user engagement on your website and work on getting you to a good bounce rate.